revbayes/revbayes.github.io/tutorials/cont_traits/modules/state_dependent_BM_relaxed.md

 &#8680; The state-dependent BM-model with background rate variation is specified in the file called `mcmc_relaxed_state_dependent_BM.Rev`.
 The majority of this script is the same as `mcmc_state_dependent_BM.Rev`, except as described below.

-{% subsection Relaxing the background-rate %}
+{% subsection Relaxing the background-rate of evolution %}

 To specify the relaxed background-rate model, we specify the background rate at the root of the tree, $\beta^2_R$.
 ```